cristianmtr/pandoc_template/25-data.md

 # Dataset

-Description
+**Description**

+folk dataset

-folk dataset is a collection of traditional Irish tunes from https://thesession.org/
+is a collection of traditional Irish tunes from https://thesession.org/

 Where did you get the data from

 prepared by https://github.com/IraKorshunova/folk-rnn

-Stats
+hooktheory

+scraped from net using https://github.com/cristianmtr/Lead-Sheet-Analysis

+**Stats**

 nr tunes